Hannahllmm/8-Week-SQL-Challenge/Case Study #2: Pizza Runner/README.md

 ![image](https://github.com/Hannahllmm/8-Week-SQL-Challenge/assets/39679731/92597c3c-fea1-4dbc-8017-48977a8b1741)

-I looked at the distinct values in both the exclusions and extras fields to determine all the variations of null that needed changing.
-I then created a tempory table that could be used in the the analysis where all null values were infact null.
+Looking at the distinct values in both the exclusions and extras fields we can determine all the variations of null that needed changing.
+We can then create a tempory table that could be used in the the analysis where all null values are infact null.

 ```sql